Protea scabra: Taxonomy

 This species was collected as a herbarium specimen by William Roxburgh during a stop at the Cape of Good Hope on the way to India, and was first described by Robert Brown in the 1810 publication On the Proteaceae of Jussieu.
 Brown states the wealthy merchant George Hibbert grew the species in his private protea collection, although he questions if it were not another new species entirely.
 Brown also described Protea tenuifolia from a plant obtained by Hibbert's personal plant collector, the Scotsman James Niven, in the same publication.
 Although this taxon is now seen as a synonym of this species and was published first and thus had priority, the name had already been published a number of times prior for other species and was therefore occupied and illegitimate.

 Description

 The shrub forms a dense mat, up to 50cm in diameter, of root-like, underground rhizomes.
 Tufts of leaves eventually bearing flowers appear on the surface of the soil.
 It is long-lived, with individuals living longer than a century.
 The plant sprouts again from the underground stems after fires.

 Ecology

 The plant is monoecious with both sexes in each flower.
 It blooms from April to October with the peak from July to October.
 Pollination may occur through the action of rodents, although it might also be pollinated by birds.
 The seeds are stored in the woody fruit which is retained on the plant for one to two years, until fires open the fruit.
 When released the seeds are dispersed by wind.

-The species grows on flats or low slopes in mountainous areas, typically in shale soil, but also in sandstone fynbos, at altitudes of 50 - 900 m.
+The species grows on flats or low slopes in mountainous areas, typically in shale soil, but also in sandstone fynbos, at elevations of 50 - 900 m.